plamen-penev-ffw/behat-starter-kit/PHP.md

 php -m
 ```
 Then you will get a list of extensions and check if the abovementioned extensions is in the list.
 If some is missing you can install it as folows:
+> **NOTE:** Please make sure that the correct version is specified.
+The examples below are for PHP 7.2.
 ## Windows users on WSL
 - Install bz2
 ```